Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the module category of a gentle algebra

 \subsection{Modules as curves}

-In this section, let $(\cals,\calm)$ be a marked surface.
+In this section, let $(\cals,\calm)$ be a marked surface, where $\calm=\calm_{\bpoint}\cup \calp_{\bpoint}\cup \calm_{\rpoint}$ is the set of marked points on $\cals$.
 We will introduce simple dissections/coordinates on $(\cals,\calm)$ and associate them with gentle algebras.
 Then we interpret the indecomposable modules of the gentle algebras as certain curves on the marked surface.
+This can be viewed as a modification of the geometric model of the module category established in \cite{BC21}.

 \begin{definition} \begin{enumerate}[\rm(1)] \item A collection of simple $\bpoint$-arcs is called a \emph{simple dissection}, if the arcs have no interior intersections and they cut the surface into polygons each of which contains exactly one marked point from $\calm_{\rpoint}$. \item A collection of simple $\rpoint$-arcs is called a \emph{simple coordinate}, if the arcs have no interior intersections and they cut the surface into polygons each of which contains exactly one $\bpoint$-marked point from $\calm_{\bpoint}\cup \calp_{\bpoint}$. \end{enumerate} \end{definition}